 - Setting off a bed bug bomb in an infested room or apartment – You’ll most likely drive the bugs into the the apartment next to you or the adjacent room.
 They are also responsible for numerous injuries and some deaths from improper use!

 - Using a mattress encasement that is not made for bed bugs – Manufacturer would like you to believe you need a mattress cover made just for bed bugs, but the truth is, one designed for dust mites will work just fine, it just has to seal.
 If you use a cover that doesn’t seal, the bugs will find the opening and escape!

-- Applying bug dust to aggressively – a very light sprinkling is all that’s need, pouring DE throughout your house can create a hazardous environment for those breathing it in.
-Follow our instructions and do it right!
+- Applying Diatomaceouse Earth (DE) to aggressively – a very light sprinkling is all that’s need, pouring it throughout your house can create a hazardous environment for those breathing it in.
+Follow our instructions, and do it right!